andrebianchessi/msc/thesis/chapters/04_methods.md

 [COP](#sec:cop) comprized of two masses connected by a spring of elastic constant $k_0$ and a damper with damping coefficient $c_0$.
 The spring can have values from $10$ to $20$, and the damper can have values from $50$ to $100$. $s=\{0, 0.5\}$ represents a system with $k_0 = 10$ and $c_0 = 75$.

-In our chosen approach, we wan the models to not only be a function of time, but also of the system's parameters (the springs and the dampers).
+In our chosen approach, we want the models to not only be a function of time, but also of the system's parameters (the springs and the dampers).
 Thus, we want the minimization of the losses to force the models to work well for multiple values of springs and dampers.
 We achieved that by computing the losses for multiple possible values of the springs and dampers as follows: